Vermont National Guard: Statehood

 In the wake of the War of 1812, the federal government attempted to standardize training and laws governing call up and mobilization for militia organizations throughout the United States.
 As a result, state governors were no longer in direct command with military rank, but appointed an adjutant general who reported directly to the governor and served as commander of the state militia.
 As with other states, Vermont's adjutant general was originally appointed by the governor.
 Subsequent changes to Vermont law conferred this appointment power on the state legislature, which still elects the adjutant general every two years.
 (A few other states also modified their selection process.
 As one example, until 2014 the adjutant general in South Carolina was elected statewide directly by the voters.)

 The Vermont adjutant general's office was marked in the 1820s and 1830s by efforts to reenergize the militia after interest started to lapse following the War of 1812.

 In the 1830s and 1840s militia activity nationwide was on the wane, largely the result of the long period of relative peace that followed the War of 1812.
 Militia membership, once compulsory, was rife with exemptions.
 Regular drills were replaced by once a year "muster days" that were more picnic than military formation.
 Vermont was no exception, and its militia records for this era are incomplete.

 In the late 1830s the Vermont Legislature began to reenergize its military.

 From the late 1830s on, the office worked in conjunction with the faculty of Norwich University to reorganize and obtain funding for the militia, and convened annual meetings of like-minded individuals to plan ways to increase participation.

 Civil War

 H. H. Baxter, Vermont's adjutant general in the late 1850s and early 1860s, was commended for taking measures to prepare the militia for mobilization in anticipation of the Civil War.
 At the outbreak of hostilities his office oversaw recruiting, equipping and training of federal volunteers, and mustered in the first Vermonters activated for wartime service, the 1st Vermont Infantry Regiment.

 During the Civil War Peter T. Washburn, Baxter's successor, earned accolades for bringing order to the process of recruiting, equipping, training and transporting recruits for the Union Army, working with Norwich University to develop a process that was later adopted by other Union states.

-During the Civil War, the Vermont militia was formed into the 1st Vermont Brigade and 2nd Vermont Brigade and served most notably in the battles of Gettysburg (July 1863), Wilderness (May 1864), and Cedar Creek (October 1864).